Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Targeted therapy

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
-Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 Types of targeted therapy include the following:

-Rituximab or brentuximab may be used to treat refractory or recurrent childhood Hodgkin lymphoma.
+Rituximab or brentuximab may be used to treat high-risk, refractory, or recurrent childhood Hodgkin lymphoma.

 monoclonal antibodies: how monoclonal antibodies treat cancerHow do monoclonal antibodies work to treat cancer?
 This video shows how monoclonal antibodies, such as trastuzumab, pembrolizumab, and rituximab, block molecules cancer cells need to grow, flag cancer cells for destruction by the body's immune system, or deliver harmful substances to cancer cells.Bortezomib is a proteasome inhibitor used to treat refractory or recurrent childhood Hodgkin lymphoma.